weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 ```

 Type synonyms are helper functions used to express the type of some
 data.
-For example, The integer `10` can be expressed as a 32-bit word
+For example, The number `10` can be expressed as a 32-bit word
 via,

 ```shell